GED, ESL, & Literacy Tutoring

 Steps to Getting Your GED

-1. Enroll by filling out the GED enrollment form.
+1. Register by filling out the GED registration form.

-2. If you are under the age of 18, you must provide a withdrawal letter from your high school.
+2. Students under the age of 18 must provide a high school withdrawal letter.

-3. Attend an orientation (intake session) – a reading and math assessment will be given (think of them as placement tests).
+3. Attend an orientation (intake session) to complete the reading and math assessments (placement tests).

 4. Start attending class and work through the subjects at your own pace (minimum 6 hours per week).